univention/univention-corporate-server/doc/manual/user-management/umc.rst

    Password setting for a new user

 As an alternative the user may set the initial password himself if the :program:`Self Service` app is installed.
-For this to work an external e-mail address must be given, which is registered at the contact e-mail address.
-The user will then receive an e-mail to that address containing a web address and a token, which can be used to set the password and unlock the account.
+For this to work an external email address must be given, which is registered at the contact email address.
+The user will then receive an email to that address containing a web address and a token, which can be used to set the password and unlock the account.
 For this also see :ref:`user-management-password-changes-by-users-self-service`.